the-codingschool/ANES-dataset-analysis/WeisProject/README.md

 ## Wei's Project

 this is Wei's project on the ANES dataset for the coding school summer research program 2022.
-ANES stands for American National Election Studies, the data is gathered from surveys and polls for US eligible voters both pre- and post-election.
+ANES stands for American National Election Studies, the data is gathered from surveys and polls for both pre- and post-election.

 [dataset link](https://electionstudies.org/data-center/2020-time-series-study/)